Difference Between Ferrous and Non-Ferrous Metals

 Ferrous Metals vs Non-Ferrous Metals

-The difference between Ferrous metals and Non-ferrous metals is that ferrous metals are usually defined as metals with the properties of any amount of iron (Fe) in their chemical structure.
-They also persist in many magnetic properties along with the high risk of corrosion.
-Whereas comparatively, on the other side, the non-ferrous metals are usually metals with no or less amount or properties of iron in them.
+The difference between Ferrous metals and Non-ferrous metals is that ferrous metals are defined as metals with the properties of any amount of iron (Fe) in their chemical structure.
+They also persist in many magnetic properties along with a high risk of corrosion.
+Whereas comparatively, on the other side, non-ferrous metals are metals with no or less amount or properties of iron in them.
 They also do not persist in any magnetic properties and don’t have any risk of corrosion.

 Ferrous Metals vs Non Ferrous Metals